cowboysmall-tools/hugo-devresume-theme/README.md

-# Hugo Dev Resums Theme
+# Hugo DevResume Theme

 This is a Hugo port of [DevResume](//github.com/xriley/DevResume-Theme) - great looking resume/CV template designed for developers by Xiaoying Riley.